Toward an Effective Theory of the Volume Modulus: Simplified Models

 We also must solve the compensator equation (\ref{eqn:firstflucmunuoffdiagonal}) in the throat and the bulk.
 In the throat, the compensator is given by (\ref{eqn:compensator in throat}) with Neumann boundary conditions for $\delta K_0$ at $r_0$ and $c_{\text{comp}}$ determined by the matching conditions at $r_c$.
 However, we note that in equations (\ref{eqn:mastereqnfirstorder}) and (\ref{eqn:mastereqncase2}), all the terms that multiply the compensator $\delta K_0(y)$ are also multiplied by the derivative of the warp factor.
 As the warp factor in the bulk is a constant, those terms in the equation for the calculation of $\delta\alpha$ for the bulk are absent.
 As a result, we do not need to determine $\delta K_0$ in the bulk.

 As in the model of the previous section, we will model local sources through boundary conditions at $r_m$.
 Local sources at points $r=r_b$ (in either the throat or bulk) introduce a specified discontinuity in $\alpha'(r)$, much like a delta function potential in the Schr\"odinger equation.
 This introduces algebraic complication without new physics or new qualitative features to the mass eigenvalue, so we ignore this possibility here.
+If the D7-branes hosting the gaugino condensate extend into the warped throat (for example, if we take local sources at $r_b< r_c$), the value $\epsilon$ of the gaugino condensate will depend on the warp factor.
+However, the condensate is still fixed in the background and related to other parameters of the compactification (such as $\hat R$) through the equations of motion as we have described.
+Of course, fluctuations in the volume modulus and warp factor will cause the condensate to fluctuate, which we model through boundary conditions on $\delta\alpha$ below.
+Our main interest is other effects of the warp factor on the modulus: does the background warp factor away from the branes affect the profile of the modulus?